Compensation and legal action

 • well-maintained

-Benefits of raising a complaint
+Benefits of making a complaint

 • minimised risk of repairs being delayed